dp-beck/blog-frontend-public/notes.md

+- [X] Return to the Backend Model for Comments and include a reference to the post it is a comment on.
+- [ ] Add in to dummy data for comments references to the post
 - [ ] Create Component for each individual displayed post
 - [ ] Create Component for each individual displayed comment